pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 * **Conclusion**

 ## Definition
 Libertarianism is a political philosophy, that has “non-aggression principle” in its basis.
+Basically the idea is that is both a) immoral b) counterproductive to use coercion instead of voluntary associations.
+With this logic, modern governments are aggressors that are not different from burglars and thieves and should be abolished or at least greatly reduced in size.

 It is a pragmatic philosophy that doesn’t require a change in human nature, it concludes that there will always be bad people and that in general people behave better when they have freedom as compared to when they don’t.

-You can find more information about that in [anarcho-capitalist faq](http://www.ozarkia.net/bill/anarchism/faq.html).

 ## On efficiency of competition
 You can often heard that “people are not prepared for freedom”.
 But you can only feel freedom when you have it.
 Someone may say that soviet people were not ready for capitalism and slaves were not ready for wage labour, but such steps (abolitionism, dissolution of the Soviet Union) move the world.